BlanchetteLab/SACSANN/README.md

 * For training, binary labels (i.e., A/B compartments) should also be in CSV files  (no header) with one row per genomic bin and one file per chromosome.
 Binary labels are interpreted by SACSANN as follows :
   - 0: bin included in a B compartment
   - 1: bin included in an A compartment
-  - See `data/labels` for examples
+  - See `data/labels/` for examples

 ## Output

 * Predicted compartments for the input tests chromosomes can be found in the specified output folder (default is `output/`), with one file per chromosome

-* If the `save_model` argument is set to `True` (`sacsann.py` optional argument), learned/used models weights and parameters will be saved in the pickle format in the following files:
+* If the `save_model` argument is set to `True` (`sacsann.py` optional argument), learned/used model weights and parameters will be saved in the pickle format in the following files:
   - `mlp_int_weights.p`
   - `scaler.p`
   - `mlp_top_weights.p`